-A festival of decent indulgence involving escorting newlyweds to their home with chirpy singing and dancing was prevalent during Mwanaidi Indosio’s early teen years.
+A festival of decent indulgence involving escorting newlyweds to their homes with chirpy singing and dancing was prevalent during Mwanaidi Indosio’s early teen years.
 As she enjoyed partaking in this ceremony of interconnecting souls in holy matrimony, her innocent charm elicited a powerful wind of deep emotion in a locomotive operator.
 He was utterly entranced by her and without delay, he proposed to her.

-The catalytic love that began budding in her heart drove her to show commitment to him by converting to his islamic creed.
+The catalytic love that began budding in her heart drove her to show commitment to him by converting to his Islamic creed.
 Together they solidified their union and through their humble means, they formed a family with four children.
-Indosio derived a jaunty feeling from fixating her efforts into making her home a place of ease and rest.
+Indosio derived a jaunty feeling from fixating on her efforts into making her home a place of ease and rest.
 She performed all domestic duties and ensured her husband and children lived in comfort.
 This prototypical life of a nuclear family’s home was disrupted when two of her children and her husband became engulfed by the dark shadow of death.

 Indosio was confronted by profuse loneliness and an urgency to create a system of sustenance.
 With little time to embody the death of her loved ones, Indosio had to devise a way to seal the financial fissures caused by the absence of her husband.
 This drove her to puncture the facade of a timid housewife and unleash the true nature of a woman capable of independence.